yortuc/nn-from-scratch-js/README.md

 # Neural network from scratch with js

 ### Why?
-Implementing a very simple but fully functional nn is not that straight forward at first time easy imho.
+Implementing a very simple but fully functional nn is not that straight forward at first time, imho.
 To grasp every aspect of the computing behind a nn, i developed every single line of code, including mathematical functions like matrix multiplication, softmax and so on.

 ### Testing